 Indeed, Ricky was recently able to secure five nights in a row for his birthday next year, so it’s very much possible if you check diligently.

-Meanwhile, it’s much easier to find a block of five consecutive nights at the standard rate of 95,000 points at the Conrad Maldives Rangali Island, in comparison.
+Meanwhile, it’s easier to find a block of five consecutive nights at the standard rate of 95,000 points at the Conrad Maldives Rangali Island, in comparison – although you’ll still have to contend with availability.

 If you’re buying points with the aim of staying at one of these aspirational hotels, I’d recommend first locating the available standard rooms on your desired dates, and then quickly completing the transaction and securing the rooms at the highly discounted rate.